Mariana-Cifuentes/Workshop3/README.md

 ---

-### 3) Start Kafka and Create the Topic
+### 4) Start Kafka and Create the Topic

-Make sure Kafka is running and create the topic used by the producer and consumer.
+Ensure Kafka is running and create the topic used by the producer and consumer.

 ```bash
 # Start Zookeeper and Kafka broker